shahram8708/Apex-Browser/README.md

-Certainly!
-Here's a professional README template for your PyQt5-based browser application that you can use to publish on GitHub:

----

 # Apex Browser

 Apex Browser is a feature-rich web browser built using Python and PyQt5, offering a seamless browsing experience with support for tabs, bookmarks, history, and more.